-- Higher Education Review encompasses all provision in a single process; there are no separate reviews of provision offered through arrangements with other delivery organisations or support providers. - Chapter B10: Managing higher education provision with others of the Quality Code applies to any form of collaboration between providers of higher education.
+- Chapter B10: Managing Higher Education Provision with Others of the Quality Code applies to any form of collaboration between providers of higher education.
 The parameters of the review of arrangements for working with others will vary according to whether the partners, delivery organisations or support providers in question are also reviewed by QAA.
 Where they are subject to QAA review, in any form, the parameters of the review of the provider making the awards will be confined to the management of the arrangement by that provider, and to the setting and maintenance of academic standards.
 The reviewers will not consider the quality of learning opportunities, information and enhancement not because these areas are unimportant, but because they will be addressed in the review of the other organisation. - Where partners, delivery organisations or support providers are not subject to QAA review (because, for instance, they are outside the UK), the review of arrangements for working together will consider all four core areas: academic standards, quality of learning opportunities, information and enhancement.
 This may involve review teams meeting staff and students from partners, delivery organisations or support providers in person, or by video or teleconference.
-More information about the review of the management of higher education provision with others is provided in Part 3 on page 12.
+In the case of arrangements for delivering provision outside the UK, review teams will consider the need to conduct such meetings in the context of any evidence generated by QAA's overseas review activities.
+Where current or recent evidence already exists, review teams will not need to investigate overseas provision in as much detail as they would if evidence was not available.
+More information about the review of the management of higher education provision with others is provided in Part 3.